jayapaul-p/AzureAutomation/OMS-SNOW-Integration/README.md

 New-AzAutomationWebhook -Name SNOWINC -ExpiryTime "12/12/2019" -RunbookName "Create-SNOWIncident" -ResourceGroupName "MyResourceGroup" -AutomationAccountName scripte -IsEnabled $true -Force
 ```

-## 7.Create Action Group
+# Create Action Group
 An action group is a collection of notification preferences defined by the owner of an Azure subscription , to create the action        group follow the steps from the azure portal [documentation](https://docs.microsoft.com/en-us/azure/azure-monitor/platform/action-groups).

-## 8.Link Action Group with Alerts
+# Link Action Group with Alerts
-   Once after the  action group is creted , it should be linked with the alerts that will be later created as an incident ticket in ServiceNow.
+Once after the action group is created, it should be linked with the alerts that will be later created as an incident ticket in ServiceNow.

-# **ServiceNow Payload Configuration**
+# ServiceNow Payload Configuration
 Edit **Get-SNOWIncPayload.ps1** and make necessary changes in the payload.

 ```